-Ethereum is transitioning its model in 2021 from proof of work (POW) to proof of stake (POS), which allows you to stake your Ether coins (ETH) in return for more ETH.
+Following the Merge, Ethereum now uses proof of stake (POS), which allows you to stake your Ether coins (ETH) in return for more ETH.

-Staking is part of Ethereum 2.0, an upgrade designed to make the network faster, more scalable and more sustainable.
-Mining on Ethereum will eventually phase out, leaving staking the only way to earn new ETH – which comes with benefits and risks to weigh up.
+Staking is designed to make the Ethereum network faster, more scalable and more sustainable.
+Mining on Ethereum has stopped, leaving staking the only way to earn new ETH.
+There are both simple and complex ways to participate in staking, each with its own benefits and risks that you need to weigh up.

 What is Ethereum staking?

-Like general crypto staking, Ethereum staking is a process of validating transactions on the Ethereum network to earn new ETH coins.
+Ethereum staking involves validating transactions on the Ethereum network to earn new ETH coins.
 By locking up a minimum of ETH in a wallet, you gain the ability to confirm whether a transaction conforms to signature requirements and other rules.
-In return for your work, you get additional ETH coins, called staking rewards.
+In return for your work, you get additional ETH coins – this is called staking rewards.

-The goal of staking is to make the network more secure from attacks and yet more decentralised.
-Ethereum staking will be the only way to create new ETH coins when the Eth2 upgrade is complete.
+Staking's goal is to make the network more secure from attacks and more decentralised.
+Ethereum staking is the only way to create new ETH coins following the Merge, which made energy-intensive mining obsolete.